datadotworld/dwapi-spec/docs/oauth.md

 ## Ready to get started?

-To request client keys email <help@data.world> including:
+To request client keys [submit a request](https://help.data.world/hc/en-us/requests/new?ticketType=oAuth) including:
  - App/Integration info
    - Name
    - Default permissions (one or more of: read, write, admin)